 - The possibility that a test result might not be informative (see Question 12)

 - The psychological risks and benefits of genetic test results

 - The risk of passing a mutation to children

 - Explanation of the specific test(s) that might be used and the technical accuracy of the test(s)

 How much does BRCA1 and BRCA2 mutation testing cost?

 The cost for BRCA1 and BRCA2 mutation testing usually ranges from several hundred to several thousand dollars.
-Insurance policies vary with regard to whether or not the cost of testing is covered.
-People who are considering BRCA1 and BRCA2 mutation testing may want to find out about their insurance company’s policies regarding genetic tests.
+Insurance policies vary with regard to whether or not the cost is covered.
+People considering BRCA1 and BRCA2 mutation testing may want to find out about their insurance coverage for genetic tests before having the test.

-What does a positive BRCA1 or BRCA2 test result mean?
+What does a positive BRCA1 or BRCA2 genetic test result mean?

-A positive test result generally indicates that a person has inherited a known harmful mutation in BRCA1 or BRCA2 and, therefore, has an increased risk of developing certain cancers, as described above.
-However, a positive test result provides information only about a person’s risk of developing cancer.
-It cannot tell whether an individual will actually develop cancer or when.
-Not all women who inherit a harmful BRCA1 or BRCA2 mutation will develop breast or ovarian cancer.
+A positive test result indicates that a person has inherited a known harmful mutation in BRCA1 or BRCA2 and, therefore, has an increased risk of developing certain cancers.
+However, a positive test result cannot tell whether an individual will actually develop cancer or when.
+Many women who inherit a harmful BRCA1 or BRCA2 mutation will never develop breast or ovarian cancer.

-A positive genetic test result may have important health and social implications for family members, including future generations.
-Unlike most other medical tests, genetic tests can reveal information not only about the person being tested but also about that person’s relatives.
-Both men and women who inherit harmful BRCA1 or BRCA2 mutations, whether they develop cancer themselves or not, may pass the mutations on to their sons and daughters.
-However, not all children of people who have a harmful mutation will inherit the mutation.
+A positive genetic test result may also have important health and social implications for family members (see Question 15), including future generations.
+Unlike most other medical tests, genetic tests can reveal information not only about the person being tested but also about that person’s relatives:

 What does a negative BRCA1 or BRCA2 test result mean?